-It usually takes between seven and 30 days for the symptoms of malaria to develop but it can take longer.
+It usually takes between seven and 14 days for the symptoms of malaria to develop, but it can take longer.
 This is called the incubation period.
 It’s more likely to take longer if you’re infected with one of the less severe types of malaria.
-It may take up to a year before you have any symptoms.
-The incubation period can also vary depending on whether or not you have taken any medicines to prevent malaria.
+It may take up to a year or even longer before you have any symptoms.
+The incubation period can also vary depending on whether or not you’ve taken any medicines to prevent malaria.
 You can still catch malaria even if you have taken antimalarial medicines correctly.
+See our FAQ ‘Malaria and antimalarial medicine’ for more information about how well they work.

 The first symptoms of malaria are similar to those of flu.
 You may have: